Casual dressing needn't be boring.

 I do however see the benefit in paying a bit more for my shoes as they tend to have more of a structure to them, are more comfortable underfoot and look good for longer.
 Years ago I used to buy tonnes of shoes from Primark and while I think their summer sandals are great, I don't think that their shoes are good quality and their ballet flats, etc would always end up smelly and battered looking.
 Now I try to find styles that I really like and should continue to like the following year, from a well made brand and I tend to buy them on sale to save some extra money.

-I picked up the Michael Kors Kendrick Flat Slip On Espadrilles on sale for an absolute bargain at around £59, down from over £100 and they even went to less than that by the second sweep of the sale!
+I picked up the Michael Kors Kendrick Flat Slip On Espadrilles from House of Fraser on sale for an absolute bargain at around £59, down from over £100 and they even went to less than that by the second sweep of the sale!
 I love the touch of sparkly silver in the striped design; my hubby calls these my Fimble Shoes.

 I'd been looking at some highstreet ones and when I spotted these on sale, they ended up being only £4 more expensive than the ones I'd been looking at, plus they were far more comfortable.
 Lots of these have gone in the sale and I've linked plenty below for you to check out.